South Sudan: To build a nation, start one high school at a time.

 South Sudan’s 2018 academic report card shows lots of failures.
 With only one-third of the country literate and less than 5% of eligible youth currently attending high school, the country ranks as the most educationally-challenged in the world.
 To address this situation and train the next generation of leaders, a new high school is being constructed in Rumbek, South Sudan.

-After five years of a brutal civil war which has displaced millions of people, a September 2018 peace accord shows signs of hope as South Sudan begins the long road toward reconstruction.
+After collapsing back and forth into civil wars for decades and the displacement of millions of people, a September 2018 peace accord shows measured signs of hope as South Sudan begins the long road toward reconstruction.

-The De La Salle Brothers and their lay Partners will provide and equip a brand-new school to host 320 pupils in the next three years on 48 hectares of land donated to the school by local chiefs.
-Additionally, to ensure consistent and quality instruction, the advanced teacher training will be provided to 24 local secondary school teachers.
+The De La Salle Brothers and their lay Partners are equipping a brand-new school to host 320 pupils in the next three years on 48 hectares of land donated to the school by local chiefs.
+Additionally, to ensure consistent and quality instruction, advanced teacher training is being provided to 24 local secondary school teachers.

 Thanks to its holistic approach which integrates child rights, trauma counseling, and relevant education providing students with necessary academic skills, La Salle Secondary School represents a beacon of hope for youth and the community.